ray-x/navigator.lua/README.md

 ![go_reference](https://user-images.githubusercontent.com/1681295/119123823-54b3b180-ba73-11eb-8790-097601e10f6a.gif)

 This feature can provide you info in which function/class/method the variable was referenced.
-It is handy for large project where class/function definition is too long to fit into the preview window.
+It is handy for a large project where class/function definition is too long to fit into the preview window.
 Also provides a birdview of where the variable is
 - Referenced
 - Modified
 - Defined
-- called
+- Called

 # Features:

 - LSP easy setup.
 Support the most commonly used lsp clients setup.
 Dynamic lsp activation based on buffer type.
-This also enables you to handle workspace combine mixed types of codes (e.g. Go + javascript + yml)
+This also enables you to handle workspace with mixed types of codes (e.g. Go + javascript + yml)

 - Out of box experience.
 10 lines of minimum vimrc can turn your neovim into a full-featured LSP & Treesitter powered IDE